derlucas/esp32_cubes/README.md

 It is using:

  * a Processing GUI for control
- * a ESP32 as USB-Serial-ESP-NOW Gateway
+ * a ESP32 as USB-Serial-ESP-NOW Gateway (and Art-Net option)
  * n ESP32 as ESP-NOW-to-LED controller